Wind lifts roofs, fells trees in Dunedin

 The Dunedin City Council had been advised and traffic management was in place, she said.

-According to Aurora Energy's website, power is out in Gladstone Rd, North Taieri, Puddle Alley, Silverstream Valley, Fairfield, Abbotsford, Sunnyvale and Wingatui.
+According to Aurora Energy's website, power is out in Gladstone Rd, North Taieri, Puddle Alley, Silverstream Valley, Fairfield and Wingatui.

 MetService has strong wind warnings in place for Otago and Southland, saying west to northwesterly gales could become severe in exposed places at times, with gusts reaching 120kmh.